EJaworenko/Node-Weaver/README.md

-### Node Weaver is a toolset that is intended to ease the workflow of Houdini TDs.
-Whether they are building tools or customizing Houdini.
 # Making Tools
 ## Tool Maker Tools
 A tool for making tools, automating tedious processes and improving TD quality of life.
 Included is an HDA with the following functions: